devchallenges-io/curriculum/3-javascript/2-typescript/4-typescript-modules.md

 ---
 seo:
-  title: "Mastering TypeScript Modules: Comprehensive Guide for Developers"
+  title: "TypeScript Modules: Comprehensive Guide for Developers"
   description: "Master TypeScript modules with our comprehensive guide.
 Learn ES6, CommonJS, AMD, UMD, and advanced techniques for efficient code structure."
 faqs:
   - What are the different types of TypeScript modules?